Jakufu/wireframing/README.md

 ## type of wire frame used
 The wireframe used is **high-fidelity** since it shows Detailed wireframes that closely resemble the final UI, including text, icons, and interactions.

+## Popular Wireframing Tools
+Wireframing tools are essential for visualizing user interfaces before development begins.
+They help teams align on design concepts, layout structures, and user flows.
+Here are some widely used tools in the industry:

+* Figma
+* Adobe XD
+* Sketch
+* Balsamiq
+* Axure RP
+* Wireframe.cc

+  ## Recommended Tool: Figma
+Figma is a cloud-based design and prototyping tool that is widely adopted for wireframing due to its collaborative features and intuitive interface.

+### Key Features:
+- Real-time collaboration: Multiple users can work on the same wireframe simultaneously.
+- Cross-platform access: Since it’s browser-based, there’s no need for software installation.
+- Reusable components: Use design systems and components to maintain consistency.
+- Built-in prototyping: Easily simulate interactions and user flows.
+- Version control: Track changes and revert to earlier versions when needed.

+### Why Figma is Ideal for Wireframing:
+Figma allows designers, developers, and stakeholders to work together seamlessly from anywhere.
+Its drag-and-drop interface, vector editing tools, and flexible layout features make it perfect for creating both low-fidelity and high-fidelity wireframes quickly and efficiently.